quickshiftin/mage2-ordered-assets/README.md

 Download the repository and add it in your Magento2 installation under **app/code/Quickshiftin/Assetorderer**

 ### Magento commands
-Once you've installed the code via composer or download, you need to run the Magento DI compiler:
+Once you've installed the code via composer or download, you need to run some Magento commands:

 * `bin/magento module:enable Quickshiftin_Assetorderer`
 * `bin/magento setup:upgrade`